otvam/pypeec/README.md

 * Conductive and magnetic domains (ideal or lossy)
 * Isotropic, anisotropic, lumped, and distributed materials
 * Connection of current and voltage sources
-* Extraction of the loss and energy densities
 * Extraction of the current density, flux density, and potential
 * Extraction of the terminal voltage, current, and power
 * Computation of the free-space magnetic field